 - Give your child the freedom to choose between two recipes so they aren’t overwhelmed with too many choices.

 Tip 3.
 Set Up the Workspace.
 Make cooking less stressful by making the workplace child-friendly beforehand.
 Keep potentially dangerous kitchen tools out of reach and away from their workspace.
-Make sure that the child can focus on the task at hand with limited distractions.
+Ensure the child can focus on the task at hand with limited distractions.

 - If the child is younger and cannot use hot tools or knives, the parent can chop and/or cook certain items so that the child can be in charge of the assembly process.